murraystorm/murraystorm/README.md

 ## Current Core Skills:
 <p align="center">
-    Development tools, environments, frameworks and languages that I am currently focused on and using in projects
+    This is a list of Development tools, environments, frameworks and languages that I am currently focused on and using in active projects.
+At present this is a heavy focus on Azure and Flask based apps.
 </p>

 <div align="center">